spell1612/fish/readme.md

 ## Routes
 `/dbshow` to access database view (you have to manually type in that route in the browser)

-**I suggest removing the register feature(by overriding the respective route in the auth controller) after 1 or 2 accounts have been made.
+**I suggest removing the register feature by overriding the respective route functions in the auth/RegisterController) after 1 or 2 accounts have been made.
 As shown [here](https://stackoverflow.com/questions/29183348/how-to-disable-registration-new-user-in-laravel-5)**